"The greatest piece of acting or music always has it’s roots in the

 “That’s very different.
 Picking up the impulse instead of picking up the cue"

-The second part of The Meisner Exercise is “The Independent Activity”, the next building block of The Exercise which pins the actor against a difficulty they must somehow surmount.
+The second part of The Meisner Exercise is “The Independent Activity”, the next building block of The Exercise.
+Simply stated, it is an activity that pins the actor against a difficulty they must somehow surmount while engaged in The Repetition.

 Meisner defined acting as “living truthfully under imaginary circumstances.”
-The Independent Activity, a genuinely difficult task with an imagined urgency, is done while engaged in the Repetition.
-Through The Independent Activity, the actor strengthens their ability to invest their belief in the imaginary circumstances that a character encounters in a script.
+The Independent Activity is a genuinely difficult task with an imagined urgency.
+Through The Independent Activity, the actor strengthens their ability to invest their belief in the imaginary circumstances such as they encounter in a script.

 Example: The Independent Activity may be that of trying to glue the pieces of a broken plate together.
-To raise the stakes, the actor then creates an imaginary urgency that will inform the way in which the task is executed.
-(To this end, the actor may imagine it is a family heirloom which was to be on display at a coming family dinner, ramping up the urgency, which is reflected in his/her behavior).
+To raise the stakes for doing so, the actor creates an imaginary urgency that will inform the way in which the task is executed.
+The actor may, for example, imagine it is a family heirloom which is to be on display at a upcoming family dinner, ramping up the urgency to fix it as reflected in his/her behavior.